Inverse Moment Methods for Sufficient Forecasting using High-Dimensional Predictors: Abstract

 \section{Abstract}

-We consider forecasting a single time series using high-dimensional predictors in the presence of a possible nonlinear forecast function.
-The sufficient forecasting \citep{fxy-2015} used sliced inverse regression to estimate lower-dimensional sufficient indices for forecasting.
-However, \cite{fxy-2015} is fundamentally limited to the inverse first-moment method, by assuming the restricted fixed number of factors, linearity condition for factors, and monotone effect of factors on the response.
-In this work, we study the inverse second-moment method using directional regression and the inverse third-moment method to extend the methodology and applicability of the sufficient forecasting.
-As the number of factors diverges with the dimension of predictors, the proposed method relaxes the distributional assumption of the predictor and enhances the capability of capturing the non-monotone effect of factors on the response.
-We not only provide a high-dimensional analysis of inverse moment methods such as exhaustiveness and rate of convergence, but also prove their model selection consistency.
-Our proposed methods are demonstrated in both simulation studies and an empirical study of forecasting monthly macroeconomic data from 1959 to 2016.
-During our theoretical development, we prove an invariance result for inverse moment methods, which make a separate contribution to the sufficient dimension reduction.
+We consider forecasting a single time series using a large number of predictors in the presence of a possible nonlinear forecast function. {Assuming that the predictors affect the response through the latent factors, we propose to first conduct factor analysis and then apply sufficient dimension reduction on the estimated factors, to derive the reduced data for subsequent forecasting.} Using directional regression and the inverse third-moment method in the stage of sufficient dimension reduction, the proposed methods can capture the non-monotone effect of factors on the response.
+We also allow a diverging number of factors and only impose general regularity conditions on the distribution of factors, avoiding the undesired time reversibility of the factors by the latter.
+These make the proposed methods fundamentally more applicable than the sufficient forecasting method in \cite{fxy-2015}.
+The proposed methods are demonstrated in both simulation studies and an empirical study of forecasting monthly macroeconomic data from 1959 to 2016.
+Also, our theory contributes to the literature of sufficient dimension reduction, as it includes an invariance result, a path to perform sufficient dimension reduction under the high-dimensional setting without assuming sparsity, and the corresponding order-determination procedure.